openapi4j/openapi4j/openapi-schema-validator/README.md

 Without doing any anything with the options, the Schema validator is compliant with the specification.

-So why ?
+So why?

-Extensions have two distinct goals :
+Extensions have two distinct goals:
 - Overriding a known keyword.
 - Adding your business validator.